R887645/R887645/README.md

 [View Project](https://github.com/R887645/2021-Marketing-Performance-Dashboard-Report)

 ## Let’s Work Together
-I’m open to remote Data Analyst, Business Analyst, or Business Intelligence roles, freelance projects, or long-term collaborations.
-If you need someone who can turn data into insights, streamline processes, and help your business make informed decisions, I’m here to help.
+I’m open to remote Data Analyst, BI, or Virtual Assistant roles, freelance projects, and collaborations.
+If you’re looking for someone who can turn numbers into strategy and support your business with precision, let’s connect.

 📩 Looking forward to contributing to your next data-driven move!
 Kehindeazeez49@gmail.com